rg861348/Hello-world-calculator-/README.md

 Algorithm:

-Start the program.
-Display a welcome message: Output: Welcome to C++ Programming!
-Output: Hello World Prompt the user to enter an integer: -Output: Enter a number: -Input: User enters an integer value and it is stored in variable x -Output: You entered: x
+Step-wise Algorithm

+Part 1: Print Hello World and Take User Input

+1. Start the program.

+2. Display a welcome message.
+→ Output: Welcome to C++ Programming!

+3. Print "Hello World".
+→ Output: Hello World

+4. Declare an integer variable x.

+5. Prompt the user to enter a number.
+→ Output: Enter a number:

+6. Read user input into variable x.
+→ Input: User enters a number

+7. Display the entered number.
+→ Output: You entered: x

+8. Print a thank you message.
+→ Output: Thank you for your input.

+---

+Part 2: Calculator Functionality

+9. Declare two integer variables a and b.

+10. Prompt the user to enter the first number.
+→ Output: Enter number 1:

+11. Read user input into variable a.
+→ Input: User enters a number

-Calculator functionality: Prompt the user to input two numbers:
+12. Prompt the user to enter the second number.

-Output: Enter number 1: → Input stored in variable a Output: Enter number 2: → Input stored in variable b Perform operations: sum = a + b sub = a - b mul = a * b div = a / b
+→ Output: Enter number 2:

+13. Read user input into variable b.
+→ Input: User enters a number

+14. Perform addition and store result in sum.
+→ sum = a + b

+15. Perform subtraction and store result in sub.
+→ sub = a - b

+16. Perform multiplication and store result in mul.
+→ mul = a * b

+17. Perform division and store result in div.
+→ div = a / b (ensure b != 0)

-Display results:
+18. Display the results:

-Output: Sum: sum Output: Subtraction: sub Output: Multiplication: mul Output: Division: div End the program.
-The program then prints each of the calculations in the format of "Sum:" followed by std::endl to print the result of the calculation on a new line.
-We conclude with return 0; which indicates successful execution of our program.
+→ Output: Sum: sum
+→ Output: Subtraction: sub
+→ Output: Multiplication: mul
+→ Output: Division: div

+19. End the program.
+→ Return 0

 Conclusion: This Program will help in understaing of basic input and output, diffrent arithmetic operation in C++.